MarkRam2/RamirezM-MadLib---Endpoint/README.md

 so your url should look like this diffrent http://localhost:5028/MadLib/Madness/{Fadjective}/{creature}/{gender}/{Event}/{Fverb}/{Sadjective}/{Fnoun}/{Sverb}/{Tadjective}/{Snoun}
+you would then past this in the omnibox

 if you don't change anything it will give you this
 The {Fadjective} {creature} felt sad so {gender} decided they were going to set up {Event}